 Does it not make sense to know what you and the family will have for breakfast and get to it, instead of waking up and feeling clueless about it?

 You don’t necessarily need to have a food timetable if it doesn’t work for you, but having an idea of what to eat in the morning the night before will give you a sense of direction.

 It’ll also save you the time you’d have spent in deciding what to make for breakfast.

 Set an alarm to wake you up in the morning so you don’t sleep in.

 There’s no better way to start the day than to focus on the things you’re grateful for.

 Gratitude helps you to start the day with a positive mindset.

-Even though you’re not living your dream life YET, there are definitely things you’re grateful for – life, family, a job that puts food on your table, good health, roof over your head etc.
+Even though you’re not living your dream life YET, there are definitely things you’re grateful for – life, family, a job that puts food on your table, good health, a roof over your head etc.

 Be grateful for the things that make life possible for you.